ihar-kahadouski/dev-guide/rerun.md

 ![](images/rerun/launch_failed_rp_2.png)

 So what do we have here?
-Two launches with the same test that was just be started again, but they are have difference in passed and failed items.
+Two launches with the same tests that was just be started again, but they are have difference in passed and failed items.
 And it is hard to find which test was fixed and which was not.

 The main idea of reruns is to restart the same launch and trace changes between them not creating new launch every time.

-Let's try to report the same launches using retries.
+Let's try to report the same launches using rerun.

 ![](images/rerun/rp_rerun_1.png)